-Figure 99.
+Figure 100.
 Configuring the local interface.
 The IPv4 tab.
 The Dynamic IP Addresses section.

+Parameter Description

-Parameter Description Dynamic IP Addresses Mode of dynamic IP address assignment Disable: The router's DHCP server is disabled, clients' IP addresses are assigned manually.
+Dynamic IP Addresses

+Mode of dynamic IP address assignment An operating mode of the router's DHCP server.
+Disable: The router's DHCP server is disabled, clients' IP addresses are assigned manually.
 Server: The router assigns IP addresses to clients automatically in accordance with the specified parameters.
 When this value is selected, the Start IP, End IP, Lease time fields and the DNS relay switch are displayed on the tab.
 Also when this value is selected, the DHCP Options, Static IP Addresses, and Hosts sections are displayed on the tab.

-Relay: An external DHCP server is used to assign IP addresses to clients.
+Parameter Description Relay: An external DHCP server is used to assign IP addresses to clients.
 When this value is selected, the External DHCP server IP, Option 82 Circuit ID, Option 82 Remote ID, and Option 82 Subscriber ID fields are displayed on the tab.
-Available if the Mobile Internet, Router, or WISP Repeater mode was selected in the Setup Wizard.

-Parameter Description Start IP The start IP address of the address range used by the DHCP server to distribute IP addresses to clients.
+Available if the Router, WISP Repeater, or Mobile Internet mode was selected in the Initial Configuration Wizard.
+Start IP The start IP address of the address range used by the DHCP server to distribute IP addresses to clients.
 End IP The end IP address of the address range used by the DHCP server to distribute IP addresses to clients.
 Lease time The lifetime of IP addresses leased by the DHCP server.
 At the end of this period the leased IP address is revoked and can be distributed to another device, unless the previous device has confirmed the need to keep the address.
 DNS relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
-Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Settings / Internet / DNS page as the DNS server address.
+Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Advanced / DNS page as the DNS server address.
 External DHCP server IP The IP address of the external DHCP server which assigns IP addresses to the router's clients.
-Option 82 Circuit ID Option 82 Remote ID Option 82 Subscriber ID Available if the Mobile Internet , Router , or WISP Repeater mode was selected in the Setup Wizard.
-The value of the relevant field of DHCP option 82.
+Option 82 Circuit ID Option 82 Remote ID Option 82 Subscriber ID The value of the relevant field of DHCP option 82.
 Do not fill in the fields unless your ISP or the administrator of the external DHCP server provided these values.